bazhdarrzgar/30_Days_Of_Python/19_Day_File_handling/19_file_handling.md

     f.write('This text has to be appended at the end')
 ```

-The method below creates a new file, if the file does not exist:

 ```py
 with open('./files/writing_file_example.txt','w') as f:
     f.write('This text will be written in a newly created file')